Jim Hallet

-Amateur career
+Early life

-Hallet was born in Hyannis, Massachusetts and was raised in South Yarmouth, Massachusetts on Cape Cod.
+Hallet was born in Hyannis, Massachusetts.
+He was raised in South Yarmouth, Massachusetts on Cape Cod.
 He attended Dennis-Yarmouth Regional High School.
 He grew up playing golf at Bass River Golf Course in Yarmouth.

+Amateur career

-He played college golf at Bryant College, where he was a four-time Division II All-American.
+Hallet played college golf at Bryant College, where he was a four-time Division II All-American.
 He was also the goaltender for the Bryant hockey team for some time.
 He stated later as an adult that he was "an overnight success" and did not play a lot of junior golf.
-He reached the semi-final of the 1982 U.S. Amateur which was played in his home state of Massachusetts at The Country Club.
+He reached the semi-finals of the 1982 U.S. Amateur which was played in his home state of Massachusetts at The Country Club.

 Hallet's good play at the U.S. Amateur qualified him for the 1983 Masters Tournament.
 He first achieved national media attention with an opening round 68 (−4), one shot back of the lead.
 He continued to play well on the front nine of the second round and held a share of the lead after 28 holes.
 He would fall back mightily over the next two days, shooting 78-78 to finish at 297 (+9) in a tie for 40th.
 He would finish low amateur, however, and be interviewed with champion Seve Ballesteros at the end of the tournament on CBS' telecast.